 Tax accountants prepare federal, state and local tax returns for businesses, organizations and individuals.
 As such, these professionals are knowledgeable on business concepts and government regulations.
 Tax accountants may advise clients on how to minimize tax liability, inform them of any tax changes that affect their business and ensure compliance with taxing agency requirements.
 Tax accountants are involved in any disputes or audits that affect their clients.

-The BLS reported a median annual salary of $65,080 for accountants and auditors in 2013.
-The top paying industries at that time were securities and commodity exchanges and the federal government.
+The BLS reported a median annual salary of $70,500 for accountants and auditors in 2018.
+The top paying industries at that time were school and employee bus transportation and the federal government.

 Requirements for Becoming a Tax Accountant